Pakistan International Airlines: Hajj and Umrah operations

-PIA Model Secondary School
+Awards and recognition

-PIA Model Secondary School (PIAMSS), also known as PIA Model School, is a single-gender education school in PIA Township, operated by Pakistan International Airlines.
-It was set up in 1980 to provide high quality education to the children of PIA employees at an affordable fee.
+On 27 September 2024, PIA received Pakistan's first National Tourism Award for Promoting Travel and Tourism.
+The award was given to PIA in recognition of its outstanding work promoting domestic travel.
+At Pakistan's First National Tourism Awards, organised by Discover Pakistan, Air Vice Marshal Amir Hayat, CEO of PIA, received the award.

 Accidents and incidents

 The airline has lost more than 30 aircraft in crashes and other events, including 20 fatal crashes.
 There have also been at least eight hijacking incidents involving the airline's aircraft between 1971 and 2017.